The Ultimate Moving Checklist

 There’s nothing that can raise blood pressure and stress levels quite like moving.
 And while you might not be able to remove all the anxiety, you can certainly dramatically reduce it by planning ahead.

-Moving in NYC comes with its own set of challenges, but this handy checklist should keep you from losing your belongings and your sanity.
+Moving in NYC comes with its own set of challenges, but this handy moving checklist should keep you from losing your belongings and your sanity.

 Six Weeks Before

 • Set aside money for the move.
 You don’t want to be surprised by any sudden costs so plan out your budget thoroughly.
-Factor in costs like boxes, supplies (tape, scissors, etc), moving insurance, moving company, travel cost for you and so on
+Factor in costs like boxes, supplies (tape, scissors, etc), moving insurance, moving company, travel cost for you and so on.

 • Pick your move-in date.
 Chances are you’re moving in on the 1st of the month, but there might be some cases where you have some flexibility with your move-in date.
-If that’s the case, try to move on a Friday as you can then spend the weekend unpacking
+If that’s the case, try to move on a Friday as you can then spend the weekend unpacking.

 • Take time off work.
 Don’t surprise your work with sudden time off.
 Let them know in advance that you’re planning on taking a day or two off work to move.